247-ai/FlashML/README.md

     hadoop fs -put data/* /data/
     ```

-3. Test if the table shows up properly in hive:
+3. Test if the tables show up properly in hive:
     * Run hive: `hive`
     * Check tables: `show tables;`
     * Count rows in the table just loaded

 4. Run a particular test using the command below from the repo root folder.

-	`scala -J-Xmx2g -cp "docker/scalatest_2.11-3.0.5.jar:docker/scalactic_2.11-3.0.5.jar:target/FlashML-<version>-SNAPSHOT.jar" org.scalatest.tools.Runner -o -R target/FlashML-<version>-SNAPSHOT-tests.jar -s com.tfs.flashml.systemTests.MultiIntentSVMTest`
+	`scala -J-Xmx2g -cp "docker/scalatest_2.12-3.1.0.jar:docker/scalactic_2.12-3.1.0.jar:target/FlashML-<version>-SNAPSHOT.jar" org.scalatest.tools.Runner -o -R target/FlashML-<version>-SNAPSHOT-tests.jar -s com.tfs.flashml.systemTests.MultiIntentSVMTest`

 5. To run all tests, it is recommended to use the script `scripts/run-flashml-tests.sh` as shown below from the repo root folder.

+    `scripts/run-flashml-tests.sh /path/to/main/FlashML/jar /path/to/test/FlashML/jar`

 ### Running FlashML code from comamand line

-1. Set up a folder with the data, support files (if required), a SQL script to load the data to hive, and the config file.
+1. Set up a folder with the data, support files (if required), a SQL script to load the data to hive (or, load the data in HDFS), and the config file.

 2. To run on your local dev box (e.g., your VM):